Plant Care & Information

 CRITICAL CAUTION

-Most of our trees have the root bundle intact as plug or potted seedlings.
+Most of our trees have the root bundle intact as plug seedlings.

 It is important that you DO NOT BREAK OR LOOSEN THE INDIVIDUAL ROOT BUNDLE.

 Water deeply every 7-10 days.
-Let the ground dry out between waterings to encourage deep root growth.
+Let ground dry between waterings.
+Water consistently in fall until ground freezes.

-- Any reduction in wind exposure increases survival odds.
+Use wind barriers.
+Any reduction in exposure increases survival odds against "Winter Burn".

-Use tree guards or poultry wire fencing attached to stakes.
-Ensure the protection is high enough (up to 6ft for older trees) to deter rabbits and deer.
+Use tree guards or poultry wire.
+Protect up to 6ft to deter hungry rabbits and deer.

 Planning Your Layout